msg-systems/holmes-extractor/README.md

 the size of the corpus changes.
 This issue is especially pertinent when using the [MultiprocessingManager](#multiprocessing-manager) because each worker process applies its own thresholds and the scored results are pooled at the end.
-In practice, this seems to make little difference to the results that are actually observed, but there may be use cases where consitency and predicability are more important than performance.
+In practice, this seems to make little difference to the results that are actually observed, but there may be use cases where consistency and predicability are more important than performance.
-These requirements can be ensured by setting each of the `maximum_number_of_single_word_matches_for_relation_matching` and `maximum_number_of_single_word_matches_for_embedding_matching` parameters to either `0` (always off) or `sys.maxsize` (always on).
+Consistency and predictability can be ensured by setting each of the `maximum_number_of_single_word_matches_for_relation_matching` and `maximum_number_of_single_word_matches_for_embedding_matching` parameters to either `0` (always off) or `sys.maxsize` (always on).